Skip to content

 X Error in Loop

-ϕ Recommending basal, but not enacting (open loop or pump suspended)
+ϕ Recommending basal or bolus, but not enacting (open loop or pump suspended)

 Enacted a new temp basal